adarsh0raj/SoC-CNN/COVID19 Disease Detection/Team2(Akshat, Bhavya)/README.md

 # COVID19 Disease Detection

-We have implemented 4 models 2 each for binary and multiclass classification.
+We have implemented 4 models 2 each for binary and multiclass classification.<br>
+Also we tried Tranfer learning for the binary classification task.

 ## Binary classification
 Following Architecture were created by us for the Binary classification-<br>